 How do I protect my lending operation from wire fraud?

 Establish a standing protocol: wire instructions never change based on email alone.
-Verify any instruction change by calling a pre-established, verified phone number.
+Verify any instruction change by calling a pre-established, verified phone number — never a number provided in the change request itself.
 Train every team member who touches disbursements to recognize social engineering — attackers impersonate title officers, attorneys, and settlement agents.
 Wire fraud losses are rarely recoverable once funds move.

 What technology tools detect document fraud in mortgage applications?